Permits approved for Electric Forest camping

 4. Access to the campgrounds, and two festival tickets for the township ordinance enforcement officer to do inspections during the festival.

-Grant Township Fire Chief Roland Brooks said Electric Forest will be allowing 7,000 festival ticket holders to enter the campgrounds from noon to midnight Tuesday, June 23.
+Grant Township Fire Chief Roland Brooks said Electric Forest will be allowing 7,000 festival ticket holders to enter the campgrounds from Noon to Midnight on Tuesday, June 23.
 On Wednesday, June 24, the Good Life campers will be allowed in the campground.
-The final day of music is Sunday, June 28, and the campgrounds will be cleared out beginning Monday, June 29.
+The final day of music is Sunday, June 28, and the campgrounds will be cleared out beginning on Monday, June 29.